|

 = |

-Bicycle tire testing Contrary to cars and motorcycles, little is known about bicycle tires.
+Contrary to cars and motorcycles, little is known about bicycle tires.
 There is some knowledge on rolling resistance but an experimentally validated model for the lateral tire forces generated by the tire is unknown.
 Such a model is absolutely necessary to be able to predict the handling of bicycles in various extreme situations.
 Currently a bicycle tire testrig is under development (see picture) for testing tire characteristics on the large drum tire tester which is available in the TU Delft lab.
-Assigment: Finish the design and
+Assigment: Finish the

-angle) for a number of different bicycle tire-wheel combinations.
+for a number of different bicycle tire-wheel

-Develop a simplified bicycle tire model (like a brush model), determine the
+model (like a brush model), determine the bicycle

-fits the model predictions. |
+measured data fits the model predictions. |

 |